How to Sell Your Car Fast in Colombia Without Scammers

 ❓ Is it safe to receive payment in cash?

-For large amounts (more than $20,000,000 COP) a confirmed bank transfer is preferable.
+For high amounts (more than $20,000,000 COP) a confirmed bank transfer is preferable.
 If you receive cash, do it at a bank where you can verify the bills immediately.
 Never in a parking lot or private place.
 For smaller amounts, verified cash is perfectly valid.

-Did you sell or are you selling a car in Colombia/?
+Did you sell or are you selling a car in Colombia?
 Tell us in the comments how it went — which platform worked best or if you encountered any of these scams.
 You can also ask your questions in the Colombia Move community at colombiamove.com/comunidad.

 Comments